 Day 3 – Let the Sharking Begin

 Our theory on how shark trips should operate is very simple.
 Have loads of large comfortable cages in the water (up to 5 cages on the Belle Amie).
 Open the cages for diving at 6:30am.
 Leave the cages open until dusk.
 Have lots of divemasters in the water and on the dive deck to ensure an excellent diving experience for our guests.
-We provide virtually unlimited diving in our surface cages, and provide at least three dives a day for certified dives in our submersible cages.
+We provide virtually unlimited diving in our surface cages, and provide at least three dives a day for certified divers in our submersible cages.
 We love doing Shark ID in the late afternoon, followed by cocktail hour and our famous (and delicious!)
 Mexican Taco Fiesta on the top deck.

 Day 4 – Rinse & Repeat